intro2r/intro2r/unit1/labs.md

   d.
 What is the average number of harry potter books read?

   e.
 Create a barplot of HP house.
+Make your plot more informative by adding a title and y-axis label.
+Check `?barplot` if needed.

   f.
 Create a barplot of yes vs nos to pineapple on pizza.
+Make your plot more informative by adding a title and y-axis label.

   g.
 What is the mean shoe size?
 (Note: you will likely have to use the help file for `mean()` here).